SevenShepherd/SevenShepherd.github.io/about.markdown

 |Dr. Alister McGrath<br>(Ph.D., Molecular Biophysics at Oxford; D.D., Theology at Oxford; D.Litt., Intellectual History at Oxford)<br>January 23, 1953–Present|[▫️ Mere Apologetics]()<br>[▫️ The Dawkins Delusion]()|
 |[Dr. Hugh Ross<br>(Ph.D., Astrophysicist at the University of Toronto)]()|[▫️ Why the Universe Is the Way It Is]()|
 |[Dr. Stephen C. Meyer<br>(Ph.D., University of Cambridge)](https://youtu.be/FDSpLBNQk5I?si=GMPhadbEP6rKLVnb)|[▫️ Return of the God Hypothesis]()<br>[▫️ Darwin's Doubt]()<br>[▫️ Signature in the Cell]()|

+Einstein stood on the shoulders of devout Christian minds, and while he was not Christian, he was a deist, so I'm placing him here only for the fact that he recognized the truth, however faint.
+Science was born in the womb of a Christian worldview.

+> “In view of such harmony in the cosmos which I, with my limited human mind, am able to recognize, there are yet people who say there is no God.
+But what really makes me angry is that they quote me for the support of such views.”
+(Clark, Ronald W. (1971).
+Einstein: The Life and Times.
+New York: World Publishing Company) &mdash; Einstein

 |Historical||
 |:-:|:-:|